khalid-naami/khalid-naami.github.io/blog/2026-04-28-options-max-pain-theory-market-gravity.md

 ---
-title: "The Max Pain Theory: Why Prices Gravitate Toward Maximum Option Loss"
+title: "Max Pain Theory: Why Prices Gravitate Toward Losses"
 description: What is the Max Pain point and how does it influence stock prices near option expiration?
 Explore the mechanics of the Maximum Pain Theory.
 authors: [khalid]
 tags: [Dashboard Options, options, trading, derivatives, max-pain, expiration, market-mechanics]